acoffman/activejob-null/README.md

 # activejob-null
-ActiveJob Queue Adapter That Discards All Jobs
+ActiveJob Queue Adapter That Discards All Jobs (/dev/null for background jobs)

 ### Installation and Setup